backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 EBS.md

 - io2 gives more durability and more IOPS per GB at the price of io1. **So always go with io2**.
 - We get *higher IOPS with EC2 Nitro instances*.
 - **50 IOPS per GB till 64000 IOPS**.
 So if you are given a volume of size `x` then maximum IOPS of that volume will be `50x`.

+> [!question]- An e-commerce company runs their database workloads on Provisioned IOPS SSD (io1) volumes.
+As a SysOps Administrator, which of the following options would you identify as an INCORRECT configuration for io1 EBS volume types?
+> *100 GiB size volume with 7500 IOPS*.
+> This is an incorrect configuration.
+The maximum ratio of provisioned IOPS to the requested volume size (in GiB) is **50:1**.
+So, for a 100 GiB volume size, the max IOPS possible is 100*50 = 5000 IOPS*.
+> ---
+> We *can have lower IOPS per GB* like 100 GB volume with 1000 IOPS but not greater.

 - Can go upto **256000 IOPS with block express volume**.
 This is equivalent to *1000 IOPS per GB*.
 - If you need **IOPS > 256000** then you have to use **instance store**.
 - If you see the terms like **databases** in question then go for io family.